RunestoneInteractive/thinkcspy/_sources/Strings/Exercises.rst

    .. activecode:: ex_8_4

 #.
-Write a function that reverses its string argument.
+Write a function ``reverse`` that receives a string argument, and returns a reversed version of the string.

    .. activecode:: ex_8_5

       from test import testEqual

-      def reverse(str):
+      def reverse(text):
           # your code here

       testEqual(reverse("happy"), "yppah")
       testEqual(reverse("Python"), "nohtyP")
       testEqual(reverse(""), "")

 #.
-(GRADED) Write a function that mirrors its argument.
+(GRADED) Write a function that receives a string argument, and returns a "mirrored" version of the string.
 (Hint: Make use of the `reverse` function that you wrote in the previous exercise)

    .. activecode:: ex_8_6

-      def reverse(str):
+      def mirror(text):
           # your code here

-      def mirror(str):
+      def reverse(text):
           # your code here

       # Don't copy these tests into Vocareum
       from test import testEqual